 KAF does not discriminate, and no person acting on its behalf is to discriminate, including to harass, against any person in employment matters or in any KAF endeavors on the basis of race, religion, color, national origin, marital status, gender, sexual orientation, presence or degree of disability, or any other status protected from discrimination or harassment by state or federal law.

 KAF does not retaliate against any person who makes a good faith report to a Director or outside entity that a Director, staff or other agent of KAF has violated KAF’s Policy Statements, Code of Ethical Conduct, or law.

-KAF maintains an Operating Reserve Fund to ensure the stability of its mission, programs and ongoing operations during difficult financial times and to provide an internal source of funds for situations such as: sudden increase in expenses, unanticipated loss in funding, one-time unbudgeted expenses, or nonrecurring expenses that will build long-term capacity for the foundation.
+KAF maintains a Reserve Fund to ensure the stability of its mission, programs and ongoing operations during difficult financial times and to provide an internal source of funds for situations such as: sudden increase in expenses, unanticipated loss in funding, one-time unbudgeted expenses, or nonrecurring expenses that will build long-term capacity for the foundation.

 Public Policy Advocacy

 KAF does not act for or against any public policy matter until and unless the Board adopts the position in accordance with procedures in its Bylaws after taking reasonable steps to assure that such action does not violate any laws applicable to its public charity and nonprofit status.
 (Adopted 04.26.11)